Scott Emerson (politician)

-Scott Anthony Emerson (born 15 January 1964) is a former Australian politician and talkback radio host.
-He is a director of national consulting firm GXO Strategies and a political contributor to Nine Entertainment’s national radio network as well as appearing on its breakfast television program Today.
+Scott Anthony Emerson (born 15 January 1964) is a former Australian politician and journalist.
+He is a director of national consulting firm GXO Strategies and a commentator on Nine Entertainment’s national breakfast television program Today.
 He hosted the Scott Emerson Drive Show on Brisbane talkback radio station 4BC from 2020 to 2022.
 He served as the Minister for Transport and Main Roads Minister in the Newman Ministry from 2012 to 2015.
 In the Legislative Assembly of Queensland he represented the seat of Indooroopilly in Brisbane's inner-west, from 2009 to 2017.
 Indooroopilly was abolished at the 2017 state election and Emerson chose to contest the new seat of Maiwar which had a notional LNP margin of 3%; Emerson was unsuccessful in his bid, losing to the Greens candidate Michael Berkman.

 Early life

 Emerson was born in Ipswich, Queensland, where his father, an officer in the Royal Australian Air Force (RAAF), was working at the nearby Amberley Air Force base.
 Emerson attended schools across Australia and overseas as his family moved with the RAAF.
 He graduated from high school in Canberra, in the Australian Capital Territory.

 Emerson attended the University of Queensland where he graduated in 1985 with a Bachelor of Arts degree with majors in law and journalism and 1987 with a Bachelor of Economics.
 While at university, he edited the student newspaper Semper Floreat in 1986 and was chairman of the Journalism Students Association.
 During his studies he resided at St Leo's College.